acewager/xfce-novnc-brave-docker/README.md

 ---

-## ⚠️ Important Notes
+## ⚠️ Important Notes & Troubleshooting
-- **Port 6080** must be free on your system.
-If you get a port conflict, stop any other service using it.
+- **Port 6080** must be open and not used by any other service on the VM.
+- If using a cloud VM or NAT, open/forward port 6080 in your firewall/security group.
+- If you see `permission denied` errors with Docker, ensure you have logged out/in after adding your user to the `docker` group.
 - For best security, only expose to trusted networks or use a firewall/reverse proxy.
 - Data in `root-data/` is not encrypted.
 Handle sensitive data accordingly.
 - If you update the image, remove old containers and run with `--pull always` for latest.
+- If you get a blank screen in the browser, try refreshing or check your VM's resources.
+- For best performance, allocate more RAM/CPU to your VM if possible.

 ---